-Canon G7 X Mark II versus Panasonic L1
+Canon G7 X Mark II vs Panasonic L1

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-L1 are two digital cameras that were announced, respectively, in February 2016 and February 2006.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-L1 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2006.
 The G7X Mark II is a fixed lens compact, while the L1 is a DSLR.
-The cameras are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 7.4 MP.
+The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (L1) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 7.4 MP.